 Overwhelmed by choice, I roamed wide eyed through the rows of stalls within the centre.
 Mutton, crab, chicken, duck, oysters, soups in all colours and flavours, and of course bean curd and sugar cane juice, the locals favourite.

-Remembering a Wikitravel article I read on the way over, I gravitated towards the Fish Head Soup, a Singapore specialty.
+Remembering a Wikitravel article I read on the way over about the unique kinds of fish store in Singapore, I gravitated towards the Fish Head Soup, a Singapore specialty.
 I had to have it.
 And it was amazing!
 From that moment onwards I was hooked, I wanted nothing more than to continue trying hawker foods in Singapore and I was determined to make it my focus for the trip.

 3 days and 5 Singapore’s best food courts later here is a list of my absolute favourites!